The “Riding” series speaks of freedom and traveling through life.

 My name is Lorraine Brennan.

 I was born in Suffern NY.
 At age ten we moved to Mississippi.
-It was the only place besides NY that we had relatives.
-My mother was ten when she moved from MS to NY, the irony.
-In culture shock, steeped in the south, with yankee parents I began my new life in a new world.
-My father was a cop in NYC for twenty years and looked forward to raising his growing family somewhere safer.
-Coming from such a big loving family with eight siblings has deeply effected my perspective.
-Having northern and southern experiences has influenced my subject matter and drive to be better.
-The Riding series is the city girl in me, while the Girls Getting Ready series reflects the hot lazy weekends in The South that I love.
+In culture shock, steeped in the south and with yankee parents, I began my new life in a new world.
+Coming from such a big loving family with eight siblings, has deeply effected my perspective.
+I am enamored with the complexity of the human figure and it’s psyche.
+Having northern and southern experiences has influenced my subject matter as well.
+The Riding series is the city girl in me, while the Girls Getting Ready series reflects the hot lazy weekends in the South, that I love.

-I fought being a southern girl, but after living down south longer than I had in NY, I had to except, it was having it’s way with me.
-I had always dreamed of moving back to the place I had been taken away from.
-The art Mecca of NYC.
-As a young foolish artist I thought, “didn’t my parents know I was gonna become an artist?
+I fought being a southern girl, but after living down south longer than I had in NY, I had to except it was having it’s way with me.
+I dreamed of moving back to the place I was taken from: The art mecca of NYC.
+As a young foolish artist I thought, “Didn’t my parents know I was gonna become an artist?
 How could they have taken me away from my destiny?”
-In the middle of life at age 45, I see now it is the journey, not the destination, which is the purpose of life.
-My journey, purpose, is to paint my experiences and the rest will happen as fate means for it to.
-I believe heavily in Karma and live as best I can through it’s grace.
+In the middle of life at age 46, I see now that it is the journey, not the destination that has defined the work.
+I desire validation from the Atlanta Community and want to be highly successful in my own city.

-The Riding Series is about being free.
-A metaphor for traveling through life.
-We ride out, flying down the the highway of life, lost in our thoughts on the way to our next experiences.
+As I said, The Riding Series is about being free: A metaphor for traveling through life.
+We ride out, flying down the the highway of life, lost in our thoughts, on the way to our next experience.

-It is also an Ode’ to the powerful women who created and raised nine compassionate children.
+All of my work is an Ode’ to the powerful women who created and raised nine compassionate children.
 We are spreading the love that she and my father blessed us with.
 My family experiences have made me the person and artist I am today.